 Lantus OptiClik Cartridge Side Effects

-Note: This page contains side effects data for the generic drug insulin glargine.
-It is possible that some of the dosage forms included below may not apply to the brand name Lantus OptiClik Cartridge.
+Note: This document contains side effect information about insulin glargine.
+Some of the dosage forms listed on this page may not apply to the brand name Lantus OptiClik Cartridge.

 For the Consumer

 Applies to insulin glargine: subcutaneous solution

 Side effects requiring immediate medical attention

 Along with its needed effects, insulin glargine (the active ingredient contained in Lantus OptiClik Cartridge) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking insulin glargine: